Version 3; last updated 17 November 2021.

 15.1.
 Where a Customer purchases a right to access and use a Product from an Authorised Reseller:

-a. their contract is with the Authorised Reseller and Seequent will not be bound by any terms and conditions agreed by that party and the Authorised Reseller that apply to the access of use of the Product (or payment for the same) in addition to these Product Terms.
+a. its contract is with the Authorised Reseller and Bentley will not be bound by any terms and conditions agreed by that party and the Authorised Reseller that apply to the access of use of the Product (or payment for the same) in addition to these Product Terms.

-b. notwithstanding the provisions of clause 15a above, these Product Terms will govern all use of the Products and the Customer agrees to be bound by these Product Terms to the exclusion of all other terms with respect to access and use of the Products.
-Seequent reserves the right to suspend or terminate unilaterally any Customer’s or user’s access to and use of any Product in out-of-court proceedings if they breach these Product Terms, irrespective of whether they purchased the right to access and use the Products directly from a Seequent Group Entity or from an Authorised Reseller; and
+b. notwithstanding the provisions of clause 15.1a. above, these Product Terms will govern all use of the Products and the Customer agrees to be bound by these Product Terms to the exclusion of all other terms with respect to access and use of the Products.
+Bentley reserves the right to suspend or terminate unilaterally any Customer’s or user’s access to any Product if they breach these Product Terms, irrespective of whether they purchased the right to access and use the Products directly from a Bentley Group Entity or from an Authorised Reseller; and

 c.
-Seequent accepts no liability for any Authorised Reseller’s failure to comply with the terms of any contract between it and the Customer relating to the access and use of any Product.
+Bentley accepts no liability for any Authorised Reseller’s failure to comply with the terms of any contract between it and the Customer relating to the access and use of any Product.

 16. Force Majeure

-16.2.
-Neither party is liable to the other for any failure to perform its obligations under the Contract to the extent caused by Force Majeure, provided that the affected party:
+16.1.
+Neither party is liable to the other for any failure or delay in performing its obligations (other than an obligation to make payment) under the Contract to the extent caused by Force Majeure, provided that the affected party:

-a. immediately notifies the other party and provides full information about the Force Majeure, including any official documents issued by relevant authorities ensuring the occurrence of Force Majeure event;
+a. as soon as reasonable practicable notifies the other party and provides full information about the Force Majeure, including any official documents issued by relevant authorities ensuring the occurrence of Force Majeure event;

 b. uses commercially reasonable endeavours to overcome the Force Majeure; and